 This dreamy dessert is super simple to make.
 It’s so light and tasty with rich pistachio and almond flavors.
-I made this skinny by using reduced-fat butter in the crust, reduced-fat milk and fat-free Cool Whip instead of regular and topping with good-for-you almonds.
-One skinny slice has 144 calories, 3.5 grams of fat and 4 Weight Watchers POINTS.
+I made this skinny by using reduced-fat butter in the crust, reduced-fat milk, and fat-free Cool Whip instead of regular and topping with good-for-you almonds.
+One skinny slice has 144 calories, 4 grams of fat, and 6 Blue WW Freestyle SmartPoints, and 6 Green.
 It’s a little slice of heaven!

 Prep Time: 15 minutes